What would the world be like if it were ruled by the Female? Author, Gregory Patrick Travers answers those questions in this future fiction thriller.

 He had scored very high on that portion of the final exam out of PEC (the Process Education Center) and even though it had been years since those lectures, he still retained the teachings quite vividly.
-In 2057, a rise in the global temperature made it no longer possible for a “man” to be born of womb.
+In 2057, a rise in the global temperature made it no longer possible for a “man” to be born of the womb.
 This condition was called Temperature-Dependent Sex Determination.
-Three years after the Civil War of ’59, the massive architectural wonder known as The Bank was constructed and the first generation of laboratory generated Process were born.
+Three years after the Civil War of ’59, the massive architectural wonder known as The Bank was constructed and the first generation of laboratory generated Process was born.
 Three years after that, Twenty-Blue came out of incubation and into the compound.
 Now in his twentieth year, “Blue”, as FF liked to call him, was a month away from graduating to a Second Stage Process and being cleared for reproduction duty.

-It was a great honor for a Process to join the ranks of the Second Stager’s.
+It was a great honor for a Process to join the ranks of the Second Stagers.
 Most days the S.S. would get to train in the gymnasium all day long, with the exception of Meal Time and Free Time of course.
 That sounded just fine to Blue.

 The only thing that they had to deal with that wasn’t so great was Extraction Time.
 Blue had heard from FF, along with some of the other Second Stagers that the monthly extractions were a bit of a pain.
 The metal tools that removed the necessary sperm needed for insemination were cold on their organ and reproductive sac.
-The whole actual extraction itself didn’t last for more than a couple minutes, but after it left the Process confused and sedated.
+The whole actual extraction itself didn’t last for more than a couple of minutes, but after it left the Process confused and sedated.
 They described the experience as a hard tugging which gradually became more euphoric until reaching a brief climax of pleasure before the automated tools collected the sperm and removed the wrist-ankle locks.

 Blue had heard rumors that some of the Second Stagers, behind the closed doors of their bunk quarters, would put their organ in the mouth of another Process to simulate that moment of extreme pleasure felt during extraction, but FF said he didn’t know anything about that and wouldn’t speak on the matter much further.

-Though Blue was not a yet a second stager and had yet to take his first trip to the Extraction Labs, he knew of the pleasure of the euphoric tugging that the Second Stagers gossiped about in the yard.
+Though Blue was not a yet a Second Stager and had yet to take his first trip to the Extraction Labs, he knew of the pleasure of the euphoric tugging that the Second Stagers gossiped about in the yard.
 Not from the automated machines, but from his secret encounters with the day guard, Natalie.

-But Blue did not feel that way, in fact he felt quite the opposite.
+But Blue did not feel that way, in fact, he felt quite the opposite.
 He imagined, if they had experienced the joy that he had experienced, any other Process would agree with him just the same.
 If a Process had found out about his warm and wet encounters with a day guard, he would be branded a hero, sent directly to the top of the Process social food chain.

 So then why did Blue not tell anyone?
-He deducted, that it was love, the feeling between a Male and Female that FF had spoken of, in which the male feels a certain protectiveness towards the female and will go through great obstacles and suffering to make sure she remains safe, secure and content.
+He deducted, that it was love, the feeling between a Male and Female that FF had spoken of, in which the male feels certain protectiveness towards the female and will go through great obstacles and suffering to make sure she remains safe, secure and content.

 “I couldn’t tell you why, though,” FF said, ignoring Blue’s earlier question, “Women are vindictive, crude, calculating creatures…How anyone could love them is beyond me.”